Producing slow light in warm alkali vapor using electromagnetically induced transparency: Theoretical description

 \subsection{Stored light and EIT-based quantum memory}

-In effect, {the slowed probe pulse is stored in the sample for time $\tau_d$}~\cite{lukin2}.
-Notice that the pulse undergoes dramatic spatial compression inside the sample: The front end slows down upon entry into the sample and propagates at $v_g$ even as the pulse-rear, which is still outside, propagates at $c$.
-The compression is given by $L_p/L_0 = v_g/c$ where $L_p$ is the length of the compressed pulse inside the medium and $L_0$ is the free-space pulse length~\cite{lukin2}.
+In effect, {a pulse of probe light is slowed and stored in the sample for a time $\tau_d$}~\cite{lukin2}, and the medium then acts as a quantum memory where information can be stored.
+A variety of schemes, some not based on EIT, have reported values of $\tau_d$ ranging from $\mu$s to ms, and even higher~\cite{ma}.
+Notice that the pulse undergoes a dramatic spatial compression inside the sample: The front end slows down upon entry into the sample and propagates at $v_g$, even as the pulse-rear, which is still outside, propagates at $c$.
+The compression factor is given by $L_p/L_0 = v_g/c$ where $L_p$ is the length of the compressed pulse inside the medium and $L_0$ is the free-space pulse length.~\cite{lukin2}

-However, from the discussion preceding Eqn.~\ref{eq:eitlinewidth2}, it is clear that Eqn.~\ref{eq:delay} and the insights in the previous paragraph apply {only to a probe pulse for which the frequency bandwidth ${\tau_p}^{-1}$ fits within the EIT linewidth $\Gamma_{EIT}$}, i.e. the condition ${\tau_p}^{-1} \leq \Gamma_{EIT}$ applies.
-In other words, if $\tau_p$ is so short that the probe bandwidth is broader than $\Gamma_{EIT}$, then the probe frequency components outside the transparency window suffer significant absorption causing the pulse to become distorted.
-Substituting this condition in Eqn.~\ref{eq:delay} we find:
+However, from Sec.~\ref{sec:theory}\ref{subsec:window} it is clear that Eq. (\ref{eq:delay}) and the subsequent discussion apply {only to a probe pulse for which the frequency bandwidth ${\tau_p}^{-1}$ fits within the EIT linewidth $\Gamma_{EIT}$}, i.e. for a pulse such that ${\tau_p}^{-1} \leq \Gamma_{EIT}$.
+In other words, if $\tau_p$ is so short that the probe bandwidth is broader than $\Gamma_{EIT}$, then the probe frequency components outside the transparency window suffer significant absorption, causing the pulse to become distorted.
+Substituting this condition in Eq. (\ref{eq:delay}) we find:~\cite{identical2}

-Eqn.~\ref{eq:product} is identical to Eqn.
-39 in Ref.~\cite{lukin2}.
-This relation between the bandwidth of the probe pulse and the pulse delay is known as the {``delay-bandwidth product"}, which is a figure of merit for a storage/memory device, as it is a measure of how many probe pulses fit within the sample~\cite{irina,lukin2}.
-A drawback of EIT-based quantum memory is that, owing to the narrow bandwidth requirements of EIT, this product remains low, e.g., for our longest observed $\tau_d$ of 68 $\mu$s (see Fig.~\ref{fig:slow}b) and $\tau_p = 170 \, \mu$s (see Sec.~\ref{sec:optsetup}\ref{subsec:pulses}), the delay-bandwidth product is 0.4.
-In our experiments, $\sqrt{OD} \approx 5$ (see Sec.~\ref{sec:delay}\ref{subsec:compare}), so Eqn.~\ref{eq:product} is satisfied.
-Delay-bandwidth products two orders of magnitude higher have been achieved using other techniques~\cite{irina}.
+This relation between the bandwidth of the probe pulse and the pulse delay is known as the {``delay-bandwidth product"}, which is a figure of merit for a storage/memory device, as it is a measure of how many probe pulses fit within the sample (without being absorbed to the extent that they undergo distortion).~\cite{irina,lukin2} A drawback of EIT-based quantum memory is that, owing to the narrow bandwidth requirements of EIT, this product remains low, e.g., for our longest observed $\tau_d$ of 68 $\mu$s (see Fig.~\ref{fig:slow}b) and $\tau_p = 170 \, \mu$s (see Sec.~\ref{sec:optsetup}\ref{subsec:pulses}), the delay-bandwidth product is 0.4.
+In our experiments, $\sqrt{OD} \approx 5$ (see Sec.~\ref{sec:delay}\ref{subsec:compare}), so Eq. (\ref{eq:product}) is satisfied.
+Our $OD$ and delay-bandwidth product are comparable to previous values reported for EIT-based quantum memory in warm $^{87}$Rb vapor.~\cite{irina,2008Phillips} On the other hand, non EIT-based techniques in the same medium have yielded a delay-bandwidth product that is two orders of magnitude higher.~\cite{irina,2011natcom}